What does truly excellent creativity look like today?

-So, elevate your creative strategists, give them the space and time to dig for the gold.
-The following campaigns are the very best examples of how starting with the human is what makes for truly excellent creativity…….
+So, elevate your creative strategists, and give them the space and time to dig for the gold.
+The following creative campaigns are the very best examples of how starting with the human is what makes for truly excellent creativity…….

 Vanish X Ambitious About Autism

-A powerful campaign rooted in an insight about the importance of familiar and consistent clothing to the autistic community.
+A powerful campaign rooted in an insight into the importance of familiar and consistent clothing to the autistic community.
 This beautiful docu-ad had me at max goosebumps.
-Following the daily life of a family with an autistic daughter, we observe how crucial her favourite jumper is in her routine and wellbeing.
+Following the daily life of a family with an autistic daughter, we observe how crucial her favourite jumper is in her routine and well-being.
 The role of Vanish is subtle but essential.
 If it wasn’t for Vanish making clothes last longer, this source of sensory comfort would be shorter lived.
 An excellent example of how a killer creative strategy can make you cry at washing powder (not to mention educate and empathise).

 Nurofen.
 See My Pain

 The campaign creative saw common dismissal quotes such as ‘maybe you are stressed’ printed onto medical products like plasters and pill boxes and included a 90-sec emotive film of Women’s pain experiences.
-The brands long-tail commitment to pharmaceutical training, tackling the issue at grass roots level, also adds a layer of authenticity.
+The brand’s long-tail commitment to pharmaceutical training, tackling the issue at grassroots level, also adds a layer of authenticity.

 How do you cut through in the free-range eggs market?
 Make a chicken more relatable to a human.
 Tapping into the ubiquity of fitness trackers and step counting, this enviously simple creative translates a human insight into a chickeny one.
 Doing more steps is good.
-Free range chickens do loads of steps.
+Free-range chickens do loads of steps.
 Print the number of steps on Honest Eggshells as a quality proof point so humans get it.
 Too clever.